 I also quickly want to note something I feel is underrated about the SNES: its controller.
 It really laid the groundwork for future controller designs-its four main buttons on the right and shoulder buttons on top are now ubiquitous.
 It’s very ergonomic and had just feels right to play games with!
 Even though the Switch Pro controller is amazing, I always use the my “Nintendo Switch Online” SNES controller when playing Super Nintendo titles on my Switch.

+I’m also a big fan of the 8bitdo 2.4G SNES controller for wireless play-it functions flawlessly with no lag!
 The SNES controller continues to function perfectly and makes you feel truly in control when playing the most excellent games on the SNES.
 Speaking of which…

 The greatest games ever made